[star main from here]

 What is Conciliation?

-Conciliation is a special system in Japan to resolve disputes in a family that are hard to be solved by themselves.
-Disputes among family members or other relatives, such as divorce, issues over the children, and payment for consolation money are dealt with in the conciliation before legal action is taken because it is considered better to solve the problem amicably through discussion between parties trying to reach a mutual agreement (successful compromise) in the conciliation, rather than by going to trial which might take longer and cost a lot more as well.
+Conciliation is a unique system in Japan for the purpose of resolving domestic disputes in a family that are hard to be settled among themselves.
+Domestic disputes among family members or relatives, such as divorce, issues over the children, and payment of compensation money, are dealt with in the conciliation before a legal action is taken.
+This is because it is considered better to solve the problem amicably through discussions between the parties, with conciliation committee involved, that are trying to reach a mutual agreement (compromise) in the conciliation, rather than by going to court for trial which takes a longer time and costs a lot more.

-- Conciliation is different from a trial or lawsuit, and it’s basically talk between two parties to seek a solution for the problem.
+- Conciliation is different from court for trial or litigations.
+It is basically a discussion between the two parties, with conciliation committee involved, that seek a solution for the problem.

 - Proceedings not open to the public

-- Unlike a lawsuit, conciliation sessions are not open to the public and are held in a small room.
-Everything discussed in the conciliation is kept confidential, and the privacy of all concerned is protected.
+- Unlike litigations, conciliation sessions are not open to the public and be held in a small room.
+Everything discussed in the conciliation shall be kept confidential, and the privacy of all the parties concerned shall be protected.

 - Presided over by a fair and neutral third party

-- A conciliation committee, which consists of one judge and two (or occasionally three) conciliators selected from citizens, will listen to both parties evenly and politely, never supporting one side against the other, and help two parties to seek a satisfactory solution through conciliation sessions.
+- A conciliation committee, which consists of one judge and two conciliation commissioners selected from citizens, will listen to both parties in a fair and impartial manner, never favoring one side against the other, and will help the two parties seek a satisfactory resolution through conciliation sessions.

-- With the same effect as a judgment of a lawsuit
+- The same effect as a final and binding judgment or adjudication

-- When two parties arrive at a solution that is valid and both of them are satisfied, all the agreements and conditions will be written in a certified Decree which will have the same effect as the judgment of a lawsuit.
-In case of default for payment such as child support and consolation money, necessary procedures for the compulsory execution can be taken on the basis of the certified Decree.
+- When the two parties reach a consensus that is valid and satisfactory to both parties, agreements and conditions shall be stated in a conciliation record.
+It shall have the same effect as a final and binding judgment or adjudication.
+If an obligation decided by conciliation or adjudication, such as payment of money, is not performed, necessary procedures for the compulsory execution can be taken on the basis of the conciliation record.

-- Simple and easy application procedures with inexpensive fee
+- Simple petition procedures with a small fee

-- Anyone can make an application for conciliation proceedings.
-However, application forms available at the receptionist are to be written in Japanese and in order to ensure completion of application without difficulty, it is advised to come with someone who understands Japanese or a Japanese friend.
-Revenue stamps of \1,200 and some postage stamps are necessary for each conciliation application.
+- Anyone can make a petition for conciliation proceedings.
+However, the petition form (available at the reception desk) is written in Japanese.
+In order to ensure completion of petition without problem, we would like to advise you to visit us with someone who understands Japanese or a Japanese friend.
+Revenue stamps of ¥1,200 and some postage stamps are necessary for each conciliation petition.